rropen/ado-ext-rr-automation-hub/docs.md

 1. Running of ADO pipelines can be clunky when setting multiple, complex variables
 1. Common pipelines for general consumption across ADO is difficult (hard to find and execute for beginners)

+# Solution

+Create an extension in DevOps that incurs minimal overhead and leverages current pipeline/git features.

+Overview:

+- A `JSON` Schema is stored alongside the `YAML` pipeline file
+- The schema represents the variables required by the pipeline
+- An extensions to DevOps, reads this schema and auto-generates a User Interface for the user enter variables
+- On submit, the extension validates the variables and runs the associated pipeline, passing the variables set
+- A user can monitor the progress using the usual pipeline run UI

 ## Architecture